Once an inspiration for the painter Turner, you’ll find the market town of Masham in the heart of North Yorkshire.

-Within the town you can also find a variety of great food to take away including award winning local sausages, home made every day at Beaver’s Butchers (it produces over 30 varieties and is known to many as The Sausage Shop) and a chocolate and sweet shop that counts James Bond himself (well Daniel Craig) as a customer.
+Within the town you can also find a variety of great food to take away including award winning local sausages, homemade every day at Beaver’s Butchers which produces over 30 varieties and is known to many as The Sausage Shop and a chocolate and sweet shop that counts James Bond himself (well Daniel Craig) as a customer.
 Joneva stocks over 100 varieties of sweets and chocolates and makes 20 varieties of fudge on the premises with flavours including Irish Cream, Old Peculiar and of course Black Sheep Ale.
 There’s also an excellent wine shop in town, Corks & Cases.

 Other delights nearby